Hugues de Revel

-Hugues de Revel (died 1277 in the Holy Land) was an English knight who became the twentieth Grand Master of the Knights Hospitaller, serving from 1258 to 1277 as the successor to Guillaume de Chateauneuf.
+Hugues de Revel (died 1277 in the Holy Land) was an English knight who became the twentieth grand master of the Knights Hospitaller, serving from 1258 to 1277 as the successor to Guillaume de Chateauneuf.
 He was succeeded by Nicolas Lorgne.

 Origins

 Born before 1222, by some accounts he was a son of Richard Reynell, a Somerset squire whose father was Richard Reynell (died before 1213), Sheriff of Devon in 1191–4.
 This attribution is cast in doubt by recent research which suggests that the younger Richard's only heir was a daughter Sabina.

 Administration of the Order

-Hugues de Revel was Châtelain of the Krak des Chevaliers from 1243–1248 and Grand Commander of the Order from 1251–1258.
+Hugues de Revel was Châtelain of the Krak des Chevaliers from 1243 to 1248 and Grand Commander of the Order from 1251 to 1258.
 In the latter position, he succeeded Jean de Ronay.

 Upon the death of Guillaume de Chateauneuf in 1258, Hugues de Revel was elected Grand Master of the Order.
 His first act was dated 9 October 1258.
 As soon as he was elected, he had to face the consequences of the War of Saint Sabas.
 Bohemond VI of Antioch, wanting to take revenge on the Embriaco lords of Gibelet, attacked them and found his allies, the Templars and his opponents William II of Botron and the Hospitallers.
 The death of Bertrand Embriaco, son of Hugues de Gibelet, put an end to the conflict but the Templars with the brothers of Saint-Lazare and Saint-Thomas attacked the Hospitallers, but this ended in a resounding victory of the Hospitallers and the almost complete massacre of the Templars.
 The Templars and the Hospitallers were able to overcome their differences in 1262, mainly with the extinction of the claims of Margat and Sidon.